A hands on workshop for an agrotech hackathon 🌽

 Select Use Existing for the Event hub name

-Select the telemetry
+Select the telemetry event hub

 Leave the rest of the options as the defaults